- The Independent Assessment Framework (the Framework) explains independent assessments and describes the approach.

 For a person with disability, functional capacity is one of the key factors in determining eligibility for the NDIS.
 Functional capacity is the ability to be involved in different areas of life like home, school, work and the community and to carry out tasks and actions.
 It takes into account other factors in a person’s environment that may impact day to day life.

 The Framework includes information about why we need a new approach to assess a person’s functional capacity and how we will select and use the assessment tools to do independent assessments.
-We will publish information separately in the near future on the specific assessment tools proposed.

 We’ve developed this Framework after talking to academics, allied health professionals and other experts in disability.
 We asked for feedback on the Framework from these experts to help us fine tune the approach.